dudewheresmycode/opengolfsim.com/tiibox/index.md

-Take full control of GSPro with our mobile app Tiibox!
-Tiibox is a mobile app for iOS and Android which, along with our desktop app, unlocks full GSPro control and automation.
+Take full control of GSPro with our mobile app!
+Mobile app is available for iOS and Android which, along with our desktop app, unlocks full GSPro control and automation.

 ## Built-In Buttons